The following is an analysis of the sociocultural impact of ethnic representation in media.

 The motion picture Breakfast at Tiffany’s is regarded as an American classic.
 Audrey Hepburn played the iconic Holly Golightly, where the film cemented the glamour and culture of Madison Avenue marketing into the audience’s consciousness.
 Another aspect of American culture can be found in Mickey Rooney’s unflattering, yellow face portrayal of Golightly’s landlord, Mr. I.Y.
 Yunioshi.
 There are two important cultural implications that will be addressed in this analysis.
 The first is the veneration of the vulnerable, youthful, innocent young woman who worships commercial endeavors, and the second is the portrayal of negative Asian stereotypes through American media and the propagation of orientalism (Jandt, 2016, p.
 362).

-The cultural values portrayed in Breakfast at Tiffany’s occurs on two distinct planes.
-The first is the elevation and creation of iconic youth in Holly Golightly, a spirited young woman whose adoration of the iconic jewelry store Tiffany & Company continues in young women today (Edwards, et al., 2009).
+The cultural values portrayed in Breakfast at Tiffany’s occur on two distinct planes.
+The first is the elevation and creation of iconic youth in Holly Golightly, a spirited twenty-something woman whose adoration of the iconic jewelry store Tiffany & Company continues in modern-day women across demographic segments (Edwards, et al., 2009).

-The second is the casting of a Caucasian actor, Mickey Rooney, to play a Japanese landlord in Mr. Yunioshi, a practice that continues today.
+The second is the casting of a Caucasian actor, Mickey Rooney, to play a Japanese landlord in Mr. Yunioshi; an exclusionary practice that continues today.
 See: Emma Stone cast as Allison Ng who was a half-Hawaiian character in Aloha (Smith, 2015).
 Hollywood perpetuates the cultural values aligned with white privilege, defined by Jandt as the dominance and advantage of one culture over another (2016, p.
 11).

 Holly Golightly was a stereotypical, flighty young woman who loved to party; was drawn towards diamonds and the affections of an undeserving man.
 Mr. Yunioshi’s character was stereotypically portrayed through mannerisms and makeup: the exaggerated accent, the slanted eyes, and the buck teeth.
 The role would have been more effectively played by a Japanese or Japanese American actor, instead of a white actor washed yellow through a stereotypical version of undesirable Asian traits.